protonemedia/laravel-splade-docs/title-meta.md

 });
 ```

-Make sure to return from the callback so you may use the facade fluently:
+Make sure to return from the callback, so you may use the facade fluently:

 ```php
 SEO::title('Laravel Splade Cursus')